OXDBXKXO/akamai-toolkit/README.md

 The script uses [commander](https://www.npmjs.com/package/commander) to parse arguments, which does not behave correctly when using `npm start`.
 You can use `node` or just do `./toolkit.js` (you may have to update the shebang).

-Also please check the chromePath variable in `config.json`.
+Please give a look at the `config.json` file.
+It contains the current Akamai script version that you must update if needed, the chrome binary to use with Puppeteer and the list of sites to check Akamai version on.

-## Akamai deobfuscator
+### Akamai deobfuscator
 Source from [char](https://github.com/char/akamai-deobfuscator).
 Using an AST is a really good idea and I'm planning to use the same method to create deobfuscators for other anti-bot scripts.
 The deobfuscator from **char** required full Akamai script URL, so I added the possibility to simply type the target.

 Usage: `node toolkit.js -d <target>`, where target can be of the form *fedex.com*, *www.nike.com* or *https://www.adidas.com*.

-## Akamai version checker
+### Akamai version checker
 Source from [zedd3v](https://github.com/zedd3v/akamai-versions-checker).
 Refactored the code and added possibility to check version on a single site.

-The version will print version in different colors depending on the akamai version number set in `config.json`.
+The tool will print script version in different colors depending on the Akamai version number set in `config.json`.

 Usage:

 - `node toolkit.js -v`  will check version for all the sites in __config.json__.
 - `node toolkit.js -v <target>` will check version on target.
 Target can be of the form *fedex.com*, *www.nike.com* or *https://www.adidas.com*.

-## Ternary to if
+### Ternary to if

 Source from [RayBB](https://github.com/RayBB/ternary-converter).
 I just kept the conversion part.
 It needs update as malformed ternary sometimes cause infinite loops.

 Usage: `node toolkit.js -t`

-## Akamai sensor_data parsing
+### Akamai sensor_data parsing

 The script includes a sensor_data parser and checker based on the checker of [gondone666](https://github.com/gondone666/parse-sensor), which I improved and updated.